shaliulab/idtrackerai/docs/source/index.rst

 When using information from this webpage please reference

   Romero-Ferrero, F., Bergomi, M.G., Hinz, R.C., Heras, F.J.H., de Polavieja, G.G., (2018).
-  idtracker.ai: Tracking all individuals with correct identities in large animal collectives (submitted)
+  idtracker.ai: Tracking unmarked individuals in large collectives (submitted)

 The source code can be found in https://gitlab.com/polavieja_lab/idtrackerai.git.
 Report any problem by opening an issue in the repository.